ISE Cryptography — Lecture 03

 • Security emerges from sufficient iteration of the two together

-• Can any block cipher function work as a round cipher?
+• Can any function work as a round cipher?

 • We need non-linearity, e.g. via S-boxes, to achieve security

-• Is there an easy way to tell if a specific function will work as a round cipher?
+• Is there an easy way to tell if a specific function is “good enough”?

 • What conclusion should we draw from this?